 - A 2007 survey by the Association of Academic Health Centers revealed that 97% of chief executive officers of health professions schools declared faculty shortages to be a problem in at least one area.

 - According to the World Health Organization (WHO), while many countries have registered significant health progress over recent decades, health gaps between countries and among social groups within countries have widened.

 - The WHO also notes that expenditure on health is growing and the rate of growth is accelerating, but enormous disparities exist in per person spending.
 The need for more health care providers is almost universal.
 Advances in medicine and technology contrast with challenges in knowledge-sharing, access to care and delivery.

 These are just some of the driving forces that require innovation in fostering and preparing the next generation of academic medical faculty and globally oriented health care leaders.
 Des Moines University’s Pathways of Distinction Program identifies and trains highly qualified students for careers in these areas by offering two specific tracks.

-Selected students in the educator scholar pathway may be awarded a percentage tuition scholarship.
 Global health pathway students may receive some financial support for travel.